 The neighboring island of Čiovo is well-known for its abundance of lavender, immortelle flowers, rosemary, and olive trees.
 If the Mediterranean had a perfume, it would surely smell of Čiovo.

-While this particular island has become quite popular with tourists, in recent years, the south side of the island still provides a peaceful escape.
+While this particular island has become quite popular with tourists (particularly Okrug Gornji Beach), in recent years, the south side of the island still provides a peaceful escape.
 Two of the best beaches in Trogir are located on Čiovo’s southern side:

-Situated on the shores of Duboka Uvala is Laganini Beach Bar – the coolest place to chill on the island.
+Situated on the shores of Duboka Uvala lies Laganini Beach Bar – the coolest place to chill on the island.

 Out of all the things to see in Trogir, the Blue Lagoon is by far the most dazzling.
 This famous turquoise bay is situated between three islands (Drvenik Veli, Krknjaš Mali and Krknjaš Veli).

-Upon sailing into the Blue Lagoon, you’ll immediately be enchanted by the dazzling shades of blue and water so clear you can perfectly see all the way to the bottom of the seabed!
+Upon sailing into the Blue Lagoon, you’ll immediately be enchanted by the dazzling shades of blue and unbelievable visibility allowing you to see all the way to the bottom of the seabed!
 Just keep an eye out for sharks in Croatia while diving.